-Generally in a production setup, there is a need to enable monitoring mechanisms within an Apigee Edge for Private Cloud deployment.
-These monitoring techniques warn the network administrators (or operators) of an error or a failure.
+Generally, in a production setup, you should enable monitoring mechanisms within an Apigee Edge for Private Cloud deployment.
+These monitoring techniques warn network administrators (or operators) of an error or a failure.
 Every error generated is reported as an alert in Apigee Edge.
 For more information on alerts, see Monitoring Best Practices.

 - Apigee-specific Java Server Services: These include Management Server, Message Processor, Qpid Server, and Postgres Server.